liv7c/devblog/src/blog/how-to-use-jq-with-curl.md

 - We sort the array by each element’s height.
 Because the API returns each character height as a string, we must convert each height to a number to obtain a correct sorting result.
 - We pass to `sort_by` the property we want to use to sort our array.
 We can convert the property if needed.
 In the example, we use `tonumber` to cast each string into a number.
 - Then, we can pipe the results to `reverse` if we want to reverse the order of the results.
 In our case, it will return an array from the character with the largest height to the character with the smallest height.
-- We do use `map` to select the name and height of each item.
+- Finally, we use `map` to extract the name and height of each character.

 The output looks like: